-- 8 TMDL area stakeholders reported utilizing portions of the iSWM[TM] manuals and available tools to implement stormwater management measures in their MS4s. - NCTCOG has expanded the iSWM[TM] program into a tiered, certification-based approach.
-As local communities are implementing iSWM[TM] standards, they are working to achieve specific benefits and outcomes that positively impact the stormwater system.
-Applicants can be awarded Bronze, Silver, or Gold classification. - There are currently 14 communities recognized as founders of iSWM[TM] who implement or encourage Low Impact Development through the iSWM[TM] program, as well as 5 cities who are officially certified iSWM[TM] Cities. - NCTCOG has made iSWM[TM] program guidance available to local governments which highlight the benefits of joining the iSWM[TM] program and the updates that have been made since 2014 to streamline the program. - NCTCOG is working to develop a map of GI/LID projects planned or implemented throughout the region.
+- 10 TMDL area stakeholders reported utilizing portions of the iSWMTM manuals and available tools to implement stormwater management measures in their MS4s. - The iSWMTM program at NCTCOG is a tiered, certification-based approach.
+As local communities are implementing iSWMTM standards, they are working to achieve specific benefits and outcomes that positively impact the stormwater system.
+Applicants can be awarded Bronze, Silver, or Gold classification. - There are currently 14 communities recognized as founders of iSWMTM who implement or encourage Low Impact Development through the iSWMTM program, as well as 10 cities who are officially certified iSWMTM Cities. - NCTCOG has made iSWMTM program guidance available to local governments which highlight the benefits of joining the iSWMTM program and the updates that have been made since 2014 to streamline the program. - NCTCOG is working to develop a map of GI/LID projects planned or implemented throughout the region.
 This tool can be used to identify locations within the TMDL area that engage recognition programs that prioritize efforts to protect water quality.
 Projects could include those achieving SITES certification, LEED certification, CLIDE Award winners, and GI/LID capital improvement projects.